HONORING JEWS IN SPORTS

 Our President

-In 2021, I was honored to be approached by our late founders, Alan Sherman (z”l) and Joe Siegman (z”l), to lead the International Jewish Sports Hall of Fame (IJSHOF) into its next chapter.
-Their vision to recognize the incredible accomplishments of Jews in sports has been remarkable, and I embraced the responsibility wholeheartedly.
+In 2021, I was deeply honored to be chosen by our late founders, Alan Sherman (z”l) and Joe Siegman (z”l), to lead the International Jewish Sports Hall of Fame (IJSHOF) into its next chapter.
+Their vision to honor the remarkable achievements of Jews in sports has been truly inspiring, and I embraced this responsibility wholeheartedly.

-Since its establishment in 1981, the IJSHOF has inducted approximately 500 deserving individuals from 32 countries, each with an inspiring story.
-To build on this legacy, we formed a strong Executive Committee of 13 dedicated leaders from around the globe and expanded our Election Committee to 25 knowledgeable representatives.
-We also updated our criteria for election and developed a Strategic Plan.
-This road map is available on our newly upgraded website.
+Since its founding in 1981, the IJSHOF has celebrated over 500 deserving individuals from 32 countries, each with a unique and inspiring story.
+To continue this legacy, we have established a dedicated Board of Directors of 12 leaders from around the world and expanded our Election Committee to include 25 knowledgeable Global representatives.
+Additionally, we have updated our criteria for election and developed a Strategic Plan.

-To bring us into the modern era, we are working with Andrew Exler Marketing from Pittsburgh to enhance our digital marketing, social media, and website presence.
-Our goal is to make the IJSHOF accessible to all generations, serving as a key reference for the Jewish sports world.
-As I often say, beyond being the “People of the Book,” we are the people of the story.
-There are countless inspiring stories in Jewish sports history that deserve to be shared far and wide, 24/7.
+In our efforts to modernize, we collaborate with Andrew Exler Marketing to enhance our digital marketing, social media, and website presence.
+Our mission is to make the IJSHOF accessible to all generations, serving as a key reference for the Jewish sports community.
+We are not just the “People of the Book” but also the “People of the Story,” with countless inspiring tales in Jewish sports history waiting to be shared.

-We mourn the passing of great luminaries this past year like Agnes Keleti who died at 103 as the oldest Olympic medalist, Allan Jay of GB, and Ken Holtzman, the winningest Jewish pitcher of all-time.
+We mourn the recent loss of luminaries like Agnes Keleti (of Hungary and Israel), who died at 103 as the oldest Olympic medalist, Allan Jay of Great Britain, and Ken Holtzman (USA), the most successful Jewish Major League Baseball pitcher of all time.

-Finally, we encourage you to nominate a Jewish athlete for consideration.
-Nominations can be submitted anytime through our website, with elections typically held each summer.
-As good as our historians are, there are still others to suggest.
-We hope you will join us in this journey.
+We encourage you to nominate a Jewish athlete for consideration.
+Nominations are welcomed anytime here on our website, with elections held each summer.
+Despite the diligence of our historians, there are always more stories to uncover.
+We hope you will join us on this journey, as the submission of names is a continuous process with yearly elections.

 B’shalom,